Infectious Diseases – a Global Threat

 Election of the Ombudsman Group

 Members of the ombudsman group are elected for five years by the scientific employees of the HZI.
-Both male and female employees are eligible who 1) are involved in research and development tasks and 2) possess either a university or polytechnic degree.
+All employees are eligible who 1) are involved in research and development tasks and 2) possess either a university or polytechnic degree.

 The ombudsman committee of the HZI consists of the following scientists: